KalG336/die-class/README.md

-# The second git lab
+# The second Git lab
-## First team member: first name
+## First team member: Kalan Greiner
-## Second team member: second name
+## Second team member: Kalan Greiner
-Die class project.
-It simulates a die and includes a driver program.
+### Die Project: simulates the rolling of a die with a specified number of
+sides.